Tengyez/TheDilemma/README.md

 ## Description

 This is a psychological research game made based of the prisoner dilemma.
 We made this based of the theme "what would you make if the world's ending in 7 days"
+After the event and everyone played it we will have a conclusion wether hackclub is good or evil using confidence interval.

 ## Getting Started

 ### Usage

 * Playing requires two player
+* Each player select blue button or red button (split or steal)
+* loser get shocked by consenstualy put the tip of the finger on the copper plate and press down on the piezo igniter.

 ### Assembling

-* Print out the 3d parts (body, please use the 3mf file I beg you)
+* Print out the 3d parts (body, cover please use the 3mf file I beg you)
 *

 ### Wiring
-*
+* refers to the schematic

 ### Firmware